 Based in Pleasant Hill, Background Profiles is technically a local Bay Area company offering employee background checks to all local businesses.
 However, we are not just a background check company Bay Area: we can provide employee background checks on a national basis.
 So no matter if your business is in Washington DC or Fairhope, Alabama we can help.

 November 1, 2016 – Pleasant Hill, California.
 Background Profiles, an employee screening and background check service, is proud to announce an update to its information page on employee criminal background checks.
+These checks are an important part of any hiring process as if employers are negligent when it comes to making sure they are creating a safe space for their employees and customers, they could be contacted by someone like premises liability attorney Jeff Mehalic and have a case brought against them.
 The upgrade, part of a comprehensive new website, adds fresh information about this background check service for employers in many industries.

 Pleasant Hill, California – October 31, 2016.
 Background Profiles, an employee screening and background check service at https://www.backgroundprofiles.com/, is proud to announce new updates to its lively blog.
 With employers keenly interested in the issues surrounding employee background checks and screening, the blog is a key component of the company’s outreach strategy.